18F/handbook/_pages/about-us/teams/design.md

   - Flickr's advanced search options include searching only within US government images: [example](https://www.flickr.com/search/?text=example&license=8).
   - While you’re at it, visit the [Department of the Interior’s Instagram](https://instagram.com/usinterior/) stream.
 You’ll be glad you did.

-### <a id="branding">18F Branding</a>

-- **Weekly office hours**: The 18F visual design team holds weekly office hours to provide assistance, feedback, and support with branding and visual design related issues.
-You can find a link to the hangout and details on the 18F Events calendar.
-You can ping the team #18f-branding with any questions.

 ---

 # Appendix